BaseMax/edb-sqlite-nodejs/README.md

 ### TODO EDB-Sqlite

 - Adding example js files
+- Publish package to **npm** package manager

-I appreciate if anyone does this and send PR to me.
+I appreciate if anyone does these and send PR to me.

 ---------